-It's time to unlock the doors and turn on the lights!
+It's time to unlock the doors and turn on the lights.
 Welcome to your company.
-Below, we will walk you through the mechanics of the company departments.
+The Rehearsal Tutorial (described in Section 1.2.1) shows you the mechanics of the company departments described below.
 Remember, entering decisions is the easy part; determining what decisions to enter requires some thought.
-This chapter will help you get started.
+This chapter and the Rehearsal Tutorial will help you get started.

-Every company starts the simulation with five sensor products.
-Your company has one product for each segment.
-You have one assembly line per product.
-New products can be created, and current products can be retired.
-Your company must have at least one product and cannot have more than eight.
+Every company starts the simulation with one sensor product.
+The product sells to both Low Tech and High Tech customers.
+Products can be terminated or added.
+Your company must have at least one product and cannot have more than five.
+Products can be targeted to one segment or both segments.
 Your decisions, made every year on January 1, are carried out by your employees throughout the year.

 Your simulation might also include additional modules and plug-ins.
-Your simulation dashboard will notify you if these decisions are scheduled.
+Your simulation Dashboard will notify you if these decisions are scheduled.